 If you want to get into any sort of front-end web development, then HTML and CSS are an absolute must.
 Although they are two separate languages, they are almost exclusively used together to create engaging, cleverly designed web pages.
 Learn HTML and CSS together with the Interactive Coding for Beginners course, or learn them separately from our instructors.

-If you want to learn how to become a computer programmer, learn Java.
+If you want to learn how to become a programmer quickly, learn Java.
 Java is up there with Python as one of the most versatile languages in the world.
 It is quite simple to learn, it reads like English, and it is a favorite among beginners.
 It is used for everything from Android mobile app development to back-end web app development, and you can learn it via the Learn Java 101 course.

 Swift was recently released by Apple to make iOS app development simpler and more straightforward.
 It is much easier to use than C# – the language traditionally used by Apple – and allows beginners to build mobile iOS apps without too much trouble.
 If you want to learn how to be a program for iOS apps, learn Swift!
 Learn the Swift Programming course is a great choice to get you started.

-If you’re wondering how to become a program that works with blockchain technologies, then Solidity is your answer.
+If you’re wondering how to become a programmer that works with blockchain technologies, then Solidity is your answer.
 Solidity is probably the least well-known and the least popular programming language on this list.
 It is used to develop smart contracts on the Ethereum blockchain.
 The rise of cryptocurrencies and blockchain has led to an increase in the demand for Solidity developers, which is why we have included it here.
 Learn how to be a good programmer with Solidity by taking either of our two offered courses on it.

 The last language on our list, Ruby, has become popular due to its uses as a full-stack web development language.
 Originally designed in Japan for building games, Ruby is another versatile language with several use cases, and it’s worth considering if you want to get into web or game development.
 Have a look at the Learn Ruby on Rails course if you’re interested.